Did you know that there’s a link between cerebral palsy and fatigue?

 - Psychological duress.
-People with cerebral palsy often get frustrated due to communication difficulties.
-This increases their likelihood of emotional outbursts, which can expend quite a bit of energy.
+People with cerebral palsy often become frustrated due to communication difficulties.
+This may increase emotional outbursts, which can expend additional energy.

 - Sleep deprivation.
-Many conditions associated with cerebral palsy like pain, epilepsy, GERD, and breathing problems can disrupt sleep.
+Many conditions associated with cerebral palsy such as pain, epilepsy, GERD, and breathing problems may disrupt sleep.
 Sleep is essential for recharging energy levels and preventing fatigue.

 - Malnutrition from feeding difficulties.
 Oral motor impairments can make it difficult for children with cerebral palsy to chew and swallow.
-As a result, many children with CP tend to not eat enough and have low energy levels.
+As a result, many children with CP tend to not eat enough and therefore experience low energy levels.

 - Muscle weakness due to limited physical activity.
-People with cerebral palsy that are unable to walk or are confined to their wheelchairs often don’t get enough physical activity.
-Therefore, their muscles tend to atrophy from disuse and even the simplest movements can become challenging.
+People with cerebral palsy who are unable to walk or are confined to their wheelchairs often don’t get enough physical activity.
+Therefore, their muscles tend to atrophy from disuse and the simplest movements become challenging.

 - Medications.
 Fatigue is a common side effect of most medications.

 - Chronic pain.
-Pain can cause sleeping difficulties, frustration, and prevent physical activity.
+Pain may cause sleeping difficulties, frustration, and prevent physical activity.

 Managing Fatigue with Cerebral Palsy

-Fatigue can be mentally and physically draining, but it can be managed.
+Fatigue may be mentally and physically draining, but it can also be managed.

-Because so many things can cause fatigue, effective management will vary case-by-case.
+Because so many things cause fatigue, effective management will vary case-by-case.

 Prioritizing and Planning